stela2502/ImageBlueprint/DEPLOY.md

-# Deploying the apptainer image on COSMOS
+# Deploying the apptainer image on COSMOS-SENS

-COSMOS uses the module system to manage and load software, making it an ideal platform for deploying Singularity images.
+COSMOS-SENS uses the module system to manage and load software, making it an ideal platform for deploying Singularity images.
 By leveraging the module system, we can share our images more effectively, reducing the workload for everyone involved.

 The [generate_module.sh](generate_module.sh) script generates the necessary module file based on the deployment path, version, and tool name: